 We will reach out to you with purchase opportunities roughly one time a month.
 The cadence is somewhat variable because we don’t bring you just any purchase opportunities—we only bring you the very best opportunities.

 Having analyzed 20 years worth of market data, our firm conclusion is that the most strategic way to invest in cattle is through value investing—systematic purchases over an extended period of time.
-So rather than placing all your money on one pen during one production cycle, we recommend that you space your investments out over time (at least 1-2 years).
+So rather than placing all your money on one pen during one production cycle, we recommend you space your investments over time (at least 1-2 years).

 Your only purchase restrictions are relative to the size of a particular pen we’re offering and the demand for that pen.
 That being said, if you are considering an investment of $25,000 or more, we would recommend setting up an individual consultation with us.